Home

 It very rarely happens in outdoor sowing.

-Once the sowing begins to fail, there's little you can do about it - you can try removing the diseased seedlings, but chances are, the rest of them will fail too as the same conditions apply and you might as well get rid of the whole lot and start again.
+Once the sowing begins to fail, there's nothing you can do about it - you can try removing the diseased seedlings, but chances are, the rest of them will fail too as the same conditions apply and you might as well get rid of the whole lot and start again.

 At this point, you need to either sterilise the compost or dispose of it and use fresh pots, compost and seed.